mdnajimahmed/QuizBuilderApp/README.md

     - page no must be non-zero
     - limit must be between 1 and 100(inclusive).
 - PUT /quizzes/{id}
   - Update meta data of a quiz.
-Supported properties
+Supported properties are -
     - Title
   - Validations:
     - Quiz title should be non-empty.